 Perform a Wind Waker Dive above land.
 3 frames before you touch the ground, put the Wind Waker away.
 The HUD for the Wind Waker will disappear, but you will still be holding out the Wind Waker.
 Put this glitched Wind Waker away and now storage is active.

-There are almost countless ways and locations in which a wind waker dive can be preformed and ultimately where you can get dry storage.
-However depending on your location, it is important to know some of the most common ways to preform a wind waker dive quickly and efficiently with dry storage considerations.
+There are almost countless ways and locations in which a Wind Waker dive can be performed and ultimately where you can get Storage.
+However depending on your location, it is important to know some of the most common ways to perform a Wind Waker dive quickly and efficiently with storage considerations.

 1) Using Level Geometry